zack-bitcoin/amoveo-docs/design/consensus_efficiency.md

 ========
 draft 3

+I used to think there would be different blockchains that would specialize for different goals. but this paper shows that this isn't the case.
+There is going to be one single best blockchain design, at least for all the characteristics considered in this paper.

 Models have been proposed to explain relationships of different aspects of the blockchain.

 We have a model that show the relationship between security, trust, and the cost of fees.
 [Trust Theory](basics/trust_theory.md)